City-of-Helsinki/yjdh/README.md

 See more in [`.husky/README.md`](.husky/README.md).

-After cloning, install root Node dependencies (for Husky, doctoc, etc.) and wire Git to use Husky:
+After cloning, install root Node dependencies (for Husky, etc.) and wire Git to use Husky:

 ```bash
 yarn install